symfony/symfony/src/Symfony/Component/Debug/README.md

 Not that the `Debug::enable()` call also registers the debug class loader from the Symfony ClassLoader component when available.

+This component can optionally take advantage of the features of the HttpKernel and HttpFoundation components.

 Resources
 ---------